photocyte/doSameSpeciesLiftOver_nextflow/README.md

 # doSameSpeciesLiftOver_nextflow

+# **!!Deprecated!! see note below**

+I’d recommend using either the “Flo” pipeline https://github.com/wurmlab/flo or Liftoff https://github.com/agshumate/Liftoff

+This Nextflow pipeline was never really that robust.

+See here for more details if interested: https://genomic.social/@photocyte/112255774455268103

+---

 A NextFlow pipeline to lift over GFF files using the UCSC liftover tools.

 Unlike many other liftOver pipelines, which use pre-computed liftover files (e.g. from UCSC), this script generates a custom liftover file by performing blat alignment of the provided "old" and "new" FASTA files.